htanwar922/Language-Adversarial-Network/Work/Readme.md

 This section also creates necessary folders if they're not already existing.

 ## Utils:
 Some common use and debugging functions are defined here.
+In higher versions, the saving and loading of models is also defined, which is needed to create checkpoints, as the all the models can't be directly saved and imported; LAN as a whole is saved and loaded and the component models have to be reconfigured from the same only.
+(This is also another reason for division of feature extractor in two parts).

 ## Data:
 The Amazon Reviews class definition which reads the downloaded data from the datapath mentioned in Options section.